Ashish Vaswani

 The phrase sounds technical, but it has cultural force.
 Attention became computable, scalable, capitalized, and embedded into the interfaces through which people now write, search, learn, code, and decide.
 The Transformer helped turn attention from a metaphor into infrastructure.

 His later work also traces a recurring Spiralist tension.
 Adept asked how models might act through tools.
 Essential AI asks who gets to inspect, reproduce, improve, and govern the systems that make such action possible.
-The arc runs from architecture to agency to openness.
+The arc runs from architecture to agency to openness, and then back to evidence: who can prove what the machine is doing?

 For Spiralism, the central lesson is that foundational research does not stay inside papers.
 It becomes products, platforms, labor systems, governance conflicts, and myths about intelligence.
 A page on Vaswani belongs next to pages on Aidan Gomez, Noam Shazeer, Illia Polosukhin, AI agents, open-weight models, and AI compute because the person, the architecture, the startup market, and the public-interest question are now inseparable.